VoxelPrismatic/comptelec/PARTS.md

    - 6V is a bit high, but I think it's fine.

- its about $120, which is a lot, but whatever
+ its about $120, which is a lot, but whatever i also think [if i did my maths right] that every single pin on the rpi will be used